 Role based Access controls, data encryption and other data protection methods are likely to be enterprise wide and part of your DPIA description.
 However, it’s worth noting that, new regulations are more in alignment with concepts such as “continuous” monitoring and data awareness.
 Your data privacy protections shouldn’t just come into play after regulations are violated, they should help prevent violations before they take place.

-One way that NetApp is helping to protect companies better protect themselves with such always-on privacy controls is with NetApp Cloud Compliance feature of Cloud Volumes ONTAP and Azure NetApp Files.
+One way that NetApp is helping to protect companies better protect themselves with such always-on privacy controls is with NetApp Cloud Compliance add-on for Cloud Volumes ONTAP, Azure NetApp Files, and Amazon S3 buckets.
 Cloud Compliance supports your data compliance journey by providing a means for companies to address regulatory requirements to manage and secure private data in the cloud.